 False Narratives About History

 Historians don’t understand how morality—e.g., ideas about sin and virtue—shapes people’s self-identity about why they exist in this world and what they should do in life.
 An ideology of virtue says that we are in this world to become perfect, while the ideology of sin says that we are here to enjoy.
 That self-identity then shapes their beliefs about the world—e.g., why there is poverty and suffering or prosperity and enjoyment.
 The virtuous say that suffering is the result of sin, and the sinful say that suffering is due to loss of power.
 Those beliefs then shape their thoughts about how to avoid suffering and obtain enjoyment—e.g., how to lead a life of duty and avoid sin, or to gather power to exploit others.
 Those thoughts then translate into technology and its uses: Virtuous technology is about how to lead a simple life of duty, and sinful technology is about how to get more wealth.
-These ideas then spread outwardly into society, to create a collective consensus on how to exploit others.
+These ideas then spread into society, to create a consensus on how to exploit others or live morally.

 If morality, identity, beliefs, and thoughts are imbued with piety, then the actions are moral.
 If not, they are sinful.
 Depending on that morality and immorality, a self-reinforcing moral cycle or a self-negating immoral cycle is created.
 Thereby, empires can rise and fall if they are immoral.
 But empires can be sustained if they are moral.
 Longevity is a function of sin and piety.